 Modular units and pre-fabricated panels can be a fast and efficient way to erect a house.
 Because these are built in to factory standards and made to easily withstand shipping to the site, these buildings tend to be very well constructed, and can be made to be energy efficient.

-Modular homes can be configured within a rectangle up to 16 feet in width by up to 60 feet in length.
+Modular panelized homes in Michigan or other locations can be configured within a rectangle up to 16 feet in width by up to 60 feet in length.
 Within that rectangle, partition walls can be any configuration.
 They can be butted together with thick “Marriage Walls” where there are openings to other modules.
 The modules can also be stacked to allow for second stories.

 The experience of living in a modular home is that same as any other home.
 With customized finishes, the modules weave together seamlessly.
 Our testing shows us that modular homes can be made nearly as tight as other houses.
 With an energy-efficient foundation, good weatherization techniques, and a geothermal heating and cooling system, these homes can be real energy champs.